Claremont Fan Court School: Houses

 Various school interhouse activities take place throughout the year in addition to the House point system and sports day.
 These have included competitions in: singing, film creation, drawing, recycled fashion, engineering and cooking.

-Since 1933, Fan Court School has used a house system, starting with three houses (Cayley, Lings and Macgregor) followed by the addition of a fourth by 1936 (Cazalet).
+Since 1933, Fan Court School has used a house system, starting with three houses, Cayley, Lings and Macgregor, followed by the addition of a fourth (Cazalet) by 1936.
 Cayley and Cazalet were named after benefactors of the school.
-Claremont School introduced its house system in 1928 with four houses (Normans, Saxons, Tudors and Stuarts).
+Claremont School introduced its house system in 1928 with four houses (Normans, Saxons, Tudors, and Stuarts).

 Sports

 Girls

 In the Autumn and Spring terms girls play lacrosse and netball, and in the Summer term they play cricket and athletics.

 Boys

 In the Autumn and Spring terms boys play rugby union and football, and in the Summer term they play cricket and athletics.

 Motto, crest and song

 The motto, crest and song are all derived from those of Claremont Fan Court's predecessor schools: